infinity92/compiler/README.md

 # Winter Programming Language

 ## How to use
-Is is easy.
+It is easy.
 Clone project and run it in xcode and then write text your programm

 ## Usage
 Compiller can it: